Vallikavu

+Based in the village is a school on the Amritapuri campus.

-The people of the village are very industrious and are good at various skills.
-The women used to collectively manufacture coir from the coconut, while few were engaged in making Mats out of Screw Pine.
+The women used to collectively manufacture coir from the coconut, while few were engaged in making mats out of Screw Pine.
 The community and is located about 10 km north-west of Karunagappally and 35 km north of Kollam.
-People of this village are literate and have contributed to the armed services, as many of them have worked in various armed forces for the country.

 Vallikavu became world famous by the birth of Mata Amritanandamayi, the Hindu spiritual leader.
 Amrita Vishwa Vidyapeetham's Amritapuri Campus is situated here.
 Many people from different states and countries comes here for Amma's Dharshan.
 As many people came, Vallickavu developed to a small town in a short time span and shops, markets, textiles, etc. began to flourish.
 Many commercial banks set up their branches and the major one is the State Bank of India Vallikavu Branch on Cherukara Building.

 Transportation

 Trivandrum International Airport is the nearest airport.
 Karunagappally railway station serves Vallikavu as the nearest Railway station.
 Regular buses connect the village with Ernakulam, Alappuzha, Karunagappally, Ochira and Kayamkulam.